franklea/Tinylinux/README.md

      echo "Welcome to my tiny Linux ... "

+     After edit the rcS file , we make it executable:

+     sudo chmod a+x rcS

      4.6) Configure the network

           In this step , you may come across this problem :